-For the online placement exams, you are expected to complete and submit them by January 27th, using a computer with internet access.
-If you do not have internet access, please contact the department chair or coordinator to make other arrangements to complete the exam.
+If you do not have internet access needed to complete online exams or if placement for a particular department involves a conversation with a member of the faculty, please contact the department chair or coordinator to make arrangements for placement.
 Their contact information is available on the Placement Exam website.
 [Note: All telephone extensions listed are preceded by the College's general number: 802-443-(4-digit extension).]